RapidFireAI/Articles/HuggingFace-Cookbooks/rapidfire-sft-multiconfig-training.md

 _Authored by: [RapidFire AI Team](https://github.com/RapidFireAI)_

 This cookbook demonstrates how to fine-tune LLMs using **Supervised Fine-Tuning (SFT)** with [RapidFire AI](https://github.com/RapidFireAI/rapidfireai), enabling you to train and compare multiple configurations concurrently—even on a single GPU.
-We'll build a customer support chatbot using the [Bitext Customer Support dataset](https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset) and explore how RapidFire AI's chunk-based scheduling delivers **16-24× faster experimentation throughput**.
+We'll build a customer support chatbot and explore how RapidFire AI's chunk-based scheduling delivers **16-24× faster experimentation throughput**.

 **What You'll Learn:**